TedHartDavis/d9vk_test/working_well/dirt3/dirt3.md

 Dirt 3

-Tested on build from April 29th 2019
+Tested on build from May 8th 2019

 Launch options used (if any):
 Tried